codezri/liteman/README.md

  $ neu run
 ```

-How to make a development build for Angular (to test my changes)?
+How to make a development build of Angular code (to test my changes)?

 ```
  $ cd liteman-ng
  $ npm run build
 ```

-How to make a production build for Angular (to make a new release)?
+How to make a production build of Angular code (to make a new release)?

 ```
  $ npm run build_prod